oracle/docker-images/OracleCoherence/README.md

 To download and run Oracle JDK regardless of inside or outside a Docker container, you must agree and accept the [Oracle Binary Code License Agreement for Java SE](http://www.oracle.com/technetwork/java/javase/terms/license/index.html).

-All scripts and files hosted in this project on GitHub [docker-images/OracleCoherence](https://github.com/oracle/docker-images/OracleCoherence) repository required to build the Docker images are, unless otherwise noted, released under the Common Development and Distribution License (CDDL) 1.0 and GNU Public License 2.0 licenses, except for the files listed above with their specific licenses.
+All scripts and files hosted in this project on GitHub [docker-images/OracleCoherence](https://github.com/oracle/docker-images/OracleCoherence) repository required to build the Docker images are, unless otherwise noted, released under [UPL 1.0](https://oss.oracle.com/licenses/upl/), except for the files listed above with their specific licenses.